Osama-Tbaileh/printers-manager/README.md

 You can test all endpoints using the built-in Swagger UI at `http://localhost:3006/docs`

-**Note:** You'll need to authorize with your API key in Swagger UI:
-1. Click the "Authorize" button
-2. Enter your API key in the `X-API-Key` field
-3. Click "Authorize"

-Or use curl/Postman/any HTTP client with the `X-API-Key` header.
+Or use curl/Postman/any HTTP client.

 ## Migration from Flask